EpiReC-ISARG/SlicerSEEGContactDetector/docs/usage.md

 If a brain mask segmentation in CT space is already available, follow the same procedure as described above, but load the CT volume and the CT brain mask segmentation instead of a T1w volume.
 Select these as the input data in the **SEEG Contact Detector** module and skip the brain mask generation step.

-Create anchor bolt fiducials as described above and run the detection to generate the **Electrodes** point list.
+Create anchor bolt fiducials as described above and run the detection to generate the **Contacts** point list.

 ---